radicalbit/helicon-python-quickstart/README.md

 import threading
 from typing import Dict, Any

-from helicon_client import HeliconPublishClient from helicon_client import HeliconSubscribeClient
+from radicalbit_client import RadicalbitPublishClient from radicalbit_client import RadicalbitSubscribeClient

 host = "<host>"
 port = 443